Education, Research and Innovation

 The Foundation is proud to play a leading role in supporting improved patient outcomes in plastic and reconstructive surgery both nationally and globally.

-The Foundation is committed to effective use of our resources and a nimble approach to leverage opportunities within these programs in order to benefit patients and the broader community.
+The Foundation is committed to effective use of our resources and a nimble approach to leverage opportunities in order to benefit patients and the broader community.

 Australian Breast Device Registry (ABDR)

 In 2012, the Foundation initiated and funded the development of the ABDR.
 In 2014, Monash University was successful in the Commonwealth Government tender to operate the ABDR.
 It is set up to monitor the safety of implantable breast devices and identify any associated adverse outcomes, enabling:

 - Quality of clinical care – to reduce complication rates

 - Inform best practice guidelines

 For more information visit: https://www.abdr.org.au/